 Ukrainians decorate their Christmas trees with cobwebs (hopefully plastic!).

-This tradition is from a tale of a family who did not have the money to decorate their Christmas tree.
+This Christmas tradition is from a tale of a family who did not have the money to decorate their Christmas tree.
 When they woke up on December 25th, they saw the tree full of cobwebs.
 After opening the window of the house, the rays of the sun beat on the webs turning them into gold threads.

-Christmas Tradition in The Netherlands:
+Christmas Traditions in The Netherlands

 Santa Claus (Santaklaas) in Holland arrives a little earlier, more precisely on the second Saturday of November.
 And he comes by boat … from Spain.

 Each year, Santa chooses a different port in the country to anchor his boat, thus giving all children the opportunity to meet him.
 He is also accompanied by helpers who have a black face (a reference to the Roman traditions, but which today, they tell the children that are dusted from the chimneys).

 The exchange of gifts in the Netherlands also escapes the usual, since it happens on December 6th, a day before what is considered Santa Claus’s Day.